A lab-based test of the gravitational redshift with a miniature clock network: SUPPLEMENTARY NOTE 3: SYSTEMATIC EVALUATION

 To independently evaluate the light shift gradient, we need to account for the $\delta u$ dependent shifts, which require the knowledge of $\delta u$ and $\delta_L$.
 The latter is done by first subtracting the residual spatial gradient from the measured differential light shifts.
-We then find that the remaining shifts are correlated with the extracted $\delta u$ (Fig.~2{\bf d}) as expected from Eq.~\ref{dLS1}.
+We then find that the remaining shifts are correlated with the extracted $\delta u$ (Fig.~2d in the main text) as expected from Eq.~\ref{dLS1}.
 From this we find our operational lattice detuning $\delta_L$ to be $16.9(1.5)$ MHz.
 With the extracted $\delta_L$ and $\delta u$ calibrated from each measurement day, we are able to monitor and account for the residual light shift gradient.
-A representative plot is shown in Fig.~2{\bf e}.
+A representative plot is shown in Fig.~2e in the main text.

 Our operational lattice frequency is measured to be $368,554,780(30)$ MHz, limited by the accuracy of the wave-meter~(HighFinesse, WS7).
 However, the lattice frequency is stabilized to a ultra-low-expansion cavity with typical drifts of less than $-20$ kHz per day, inferred from the narrow-linewidth ${}^1S_0\leftrightarrow{}^3P_1$ MOT, providing sufficient long-term stability throughout the measurements.
 The lattice intensity is actively stabilized and controlled via feedback to the acoustic-optical modulator before the beam delivering optical fiber (NKT Photonics, LMA-PM-15).
 Both the incoming and retro-reflected lattice alignments are monitored on several cameras and photo-diodes, ensuring the daily-calibrated $\delta u$ remained symmetric around 0 throughout the data taking campaign.
-Overall, the lattice light shift gradient in our system is evaluated to be $-11.8(1.1)\times10^{-19}/$cm.
+Overall, the lattice light shift gradient in our system is evaluated to be $-11.8(1.2)\times10^{-19}/$cm.